GeminiDRSoftware/astrodata/docs/manuals/usermanual/data.rst

     >>> data.dtype
     dtype('uint16')

-The two most important thing to remember for users coming from the IRAF world or the Fortran world are that the array has the y-axis in the first index, the x-axis in the second, and that the array indices are zero-indexed, not one-indexed.
+The two most important things to remember for users coming from the IRAF world or the Fortran world are that the array has the y-axis in the first index, the x-axis in the second, and that the array indices are zero-indexed, not one-indexed.
 The examples above illustrate those two critical differences.

 It is sometimes useful to know the data type of the values stored in the array.
 Here, the file is a raw dataset, fresh off the telescope.
 No operations has been done on the pixels yet.
 The data type of Gemini raw datasets is always "Unsigned integer (0 to 65535)", ``uint16``.

+.. todo:: What's the proper way of doing this in numpy without an operation?

 .. warning::
     Beware that doing arithmetic on ``uint16`` can lead to unexpected